-YMCA employees may not create, establish or maintain any social media page, profile or site that purports to be a page, profile or site that is established or maintained by, or on behalf of, the YMCA without written permission from the Association Marketing Department.
-YMCA employees also may not use the YMCA's logo on any social media or internet site, page, or platform.
-If you come across a page, site or profile claiming to be a YMCA of Greater Rochester page, please let the Association Marketing Department know as soon as possible.
+YMCA employees may not create, establish or maintain any social media page, profile or site that purports to be a page, profile or site that is established or maintained by, or on behalf of, the YMCA.
+YMCA employees may not use the YMCA's logo on any social media or internet site, page, or platform.

+If you come across a page, site or profile claiming to be a YMCA of Greater Rochester page, please let the Association's Experience Department know as soon as possible.